JavokhirbekMirzaakbarov/SOFTWARE-DESIGN-AND-ALGORITHMS/docs/7-algorithms-and-data-structures-part-1/red-black_tree.md

 ![Node insertion](img/node_insertion2.jpg)

 At first (a), we insert a node `z` with value 4.
-It's inserted red, the parent of it is red and the uncle `t` is red too.
+It's inserted red, the parent of it is red and the uncle `y` is red too.
 To fix this red-red violation, we recolor the parent of `z` and `y` to black and make the parent red (transition a-b).

 Now, we have a red-red violation, and we assume the previous grandparent node of `z` (7) as `z`.
 At this point, the uncle of `z` – `y` would be node 14.
 To fix this red-red violation, we perform a left-rotate on parent of the node `z` (transition b-c).